link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

   class: google
 }
 u -> s: Request
-s -> u: Redirect to GoogleDrive u -> g: Sign in and consent permissions g -> u: Responds an authorization code u -> s: Send the code s -> g: Exchange an access token with the code {
+s -> g: Redirect to GoogleDrive u -> g: Sign in and consent permissions g -> u: Respond an authorization code {
   style.bold: true
 }
+u -> s: Send the code
+s -> g: Exchange an access token with the code {
+  style.bold: true
+}
 ```

-With this flow, attackers who might intercept the communication between the user and the application would only obtain the short-lived authorization code,
+With this flow,
+attackers who might intercept the communication between the user and the application would only obtain the **short-lived authorization code**,
 not the actual access token.

 However, this alone does not entirely solve the problem.
 If attackers obtains the authorization code,
 they could potentially still use it to exchange an access token themselves.
 Therefore, this exchange mechanism is most effective when the entity exchanging the code is a **trusted target**.

-##### Trusted Target
+#### Trusted Target

 To ensure that only the legitimate application can exchange the authorization code for an access token,
 the application must first register itself with the resource service.